3etechinns/nassim-api/README.md

 # Nassim API
-- Backend for a mock stock trading app.
+- Backend for a stock trading app.
 - See [Nassim React](https://github.com/elainechan/nassim-react) for frontend.

 ## Stack